1. CV Examples

 College degrees are not always necessary for a data analyst position role, although they can give you an edge over other candidates.

 The education section of your data analyst CV should include any postsecondary education qualifications you have, listed in reverse chronological order from highest to lowest level.
-In that instance, you do not need to mention secondary school graduation.
+In that instance, you do not need to mention secondary school qualifications.

-University of London, Bachelor of Science in Computer Science, London
+Bachelor of Science in Computer Science, University of London, London

 September 2010 - May 2014